Google PageSpeed Insights for Framer Sites (2026)

 Founder of Goodspeed

-However, standard PSI advice doesn’t always account for Framer’s unique design elements, such as animations, layered interactions, and high-resolution media.
+The catch is that standard PSI advice does not account for Framer specifics like animations, layered interactions, and high-resolution media.

 1. Setting Up for a PSI Test on Your Framer Site